Use Eccentric Isometric Trap Bar Deadlifts for Strength, Size, and Athletic Performance

 Dr. Joel Seedman, Ph.D.

 Looking for a simple yet highly effective trap bar deadlift variation?
 Try this eccentric isometric deadlift as demonstrated by NFL superstar DeAngelo Hall.
 I’ve had DeAngelo use a variety of eccentric isometrics over the last several months to prepare his body for the upcoming season.
 That’s because eccentric isometrics not only maximize intramuscular tension but they also allow the lifter to maximize their form and body mechanics by attending to sensory feedback from proprioceptive mechanisms such as muscle spindles.
-(Stay tuned for my book on eccentric isometrics coming out later this year)
+Read more about eccentric isometrics in my new book Movement Redefined here.

 With that said, trap bar deadlifts are one of my favorite lower body exercises not only because they allow relatively safe overload capabilities but also because they’re very conducive for combining with the eccentric isometric protocol (controlled negative followed by a several second pause in the stretched position).